LamaCorp/graphalama/README.md

 ## Aim

 Pygame is a great and simple way to create basic windowed applications.
-It is therfore a privilieged entry point for python learners to get out of the console.
+It is therefore a privileged entry point for python learners to get out of the console.
 However, people often ask for GUI features in pygame: _"How can I have a simple button ?"_ or _"How can the user enter their name ?"_.

-The goal of this librairy is to answer all those questions and provide the easiest possible interface to create, update, control and manipulate what we will call widgets.
+The goal of this library is to answer all those questions and provide the easiest possible interface to create, update, control and manipulate what we will call widgets.
 (Buttons, TextBoxes, Sliders, Switches...)

 ### Our principles

 - KISS: Keep it sweet and simple
 - Simple and ugly are not synonyms
-- Simple can be powerfull
+- Simple can be powerful
 - Simple should be customisable
 - No code is better than ugly code